LeBron James responds to Trump insult: 'You really got this much time that you can comment on me?'

-NBA superstar and new Los Angeles Laker LeBron James isn't bothered that President Donald Trump recently insulted his intelligence, but he is wondering why the commander-in-chief bothered to do it in the first place.
+NBA superstar and new Los Angeles Laker LeBron James isn't bothered that President Donald Trump recently insulted his intelligence, but he is wondering why the commander in chief bothered to do it in the first place.

 "That's like somebody saying I can't play ball," James said in a new interview with The Hollywood Reporter.
 "That doesn't bother me at all.
 What bothers me is that he has time to even do that.
 He has the most powerful job in the world.
 Like, you really got this much time that you can comment on me?"

-James was responding to questions about how Trump insulted him on Twitter following a CNN interview in which the all-star criticized the president for "using sports to kinda divide us."
-The three-time NBA champion was also promoting a new, free elementary school he was opening in his hometown of Akron, Ohio.
+James was responding to questions about how Trump insulted him on Twitter following a CNN interview in which the all-star criticized the president for "using sports to kind of divide us."
+The three-time NBA champion was also promoting a new, public elementary school he was opening in his hometown of Akron, Ohio.

 "Lebron James was just interviewed by the dumbest man on television, Don Lemon.
 He made Lebron look smart, which isn't easy to do," Trump tweeted in August.